CryptedSnow/rest-api-practical-test/README.md

 ]
 ```

-Case you don't run the seeders the endpoint response will be:
+Case you didn't run the seeders the endpoint response will be:
 ```
 // Response - Status: 404 Not Found
 {